ABOUT

 In 2005, at fifteen, I completed high school and my family moved back to Libya.
 I went from the Canadian prairies to a country under dictatorship — navigating a new language, a surveillance state, but also finally understanding my roots, my extended family, the culture my parents had carried across an ocean.

 I enrolled in medical school at the University of Zawia.
 Jon Stewart would later nickname me "the Libyan Doogie Howser."
-I studied under a regime that controlled what you could read, where you could gather, and what you could say out loud and trained as a physician in a country that was coming apart.
+I studied under a regime that controlled what you could read, where you could gather, and what you could say out loud.
+I trained as a physician in a country that was coming apart.

 Chapter 03